99Mariana/Understanding-SAP-ABAP/SAP_Enhancements.md

 - **Customer-Exit** -  Are created for specific programs, screens, and menus within standard SAP applications, and allow developers to enhance the SAP standard objects without modifying SAP Object itself.
 They are created/viewed on t-codes: CMOD/SMOD.

 - **Business Transaction Events (BTEs)** - BTEs allow you to attach additional components, such as function modules, in a reusable way.
 Unlike Customer-Exits, BTEs support multiple types of additional logic by providing an interface that can be used flexibly.
+Is basically developed for FI module.
+There are 2 types of BTE interface: Process Interface and Publish and subscribe interface.
+Is possible to find both in T-code – FIBF

 - **Business Add-Ins (BAdIs)** - BAdIs are object-oriented enhancements that allow you to implement custom logic within standard SAP applications.
 They support multiple implementations with limited filter options, providing a more flexible enhancement method than traditional exits.